AlishaSo/musicboxd/README.md

 # 🎵🎧 Musicboxd

 Like letterboxd, but for music.
 A full stack application that will allow a user to keep track of albums they've listened to, leave a review for each album and create lists for albums.
+Live site here 👉🏽 [](https://musicboxd.netlify.app/).

 ## Feature List
 - [ ] User Auth (Login, Logout, Auth view)